 HUD FY 2020 appropriations were released on February 14, 2020.
-The City of Jonesboro received \$616,257 in CDBG allocation to carryout allowable activities listed herein.
+The City of Jonesboro received \$616,163 in CDBG allocation to carryout allowable activities listed herein.
 On April 9, 2020, HUD released supplemental CDBG funding for grants to prevent, prepare for, and respond to coronavirus.
 The CDBG-CV allocations as part of Coronavirus Aid, Relief, and Economic Security Act (CARES Act) enacted on March 27, 2020.
-The City received \$362,524 CDBG-CV funding.
-Funds will be for Small Business Emergency Grants and program planning and administration for activities associated with the response to COVID-19.
+The City received \$362,524 of CDBG-CV and funds will be used for Small Business Emergency Grants.
+The City of Jonesboro, Arkansas in a special allocation from the Department of Housing and Urban Development (HUD) Community Development Block Grant CV3 was awarded funds to use to prevent, prepare for, and respond to coronavirus (COVID-19)